Gone are the days when you had to rely on Craigslist or eBay to sell your unwanted clutter.

 1. Amazon Trade-In

-There are retailers willing to take your unwanted stuff for cash or store credit, as we detail in “9 Retailers That Will Pay You for Your Unwanted Stuff.”
+There are retailers willing to take your unwanted stuff for cash or store credit, as we detail in “9 Companies That Sell Your Stuff For You.”
 Amazon is no different.

 To learn more: Visit the Amazon Trade-In program webpage.
-To find out how much Amazon will give you for an item, click on the relevant trade-in category, such as “Kindle E-Readers” or “Gaming.”
+To find out how much Amazon will give you for an item, click on the relevant trade-in category, such as “Kindle E-Readers” or “Streaming Media Players.”